 - Cut a small hole in the ice using an ice auger or chisel

-- The wiggler should fit comfortably through the hole, which should be just big enough for it.
+- The wiggler should fit comfortably through the hole, which should be big enough.

 - Put the wiggler through the hole while ensuring that the hook is oriented in the correct direction.

-- Hold the line out, and when a fish takes the bait, reel it in!
+- Please hold the line out, and when a fish takes the bait, reel it in!

 What are Wigglers for Fishing?

 Jigging lures, often known as wigglers, are one of the most common and successful forms of lures used in fishing.
-They are designed to mimic the movements of small fish or other prey and can be used in fresh or salt water.
-Wigglers come in a variety of sizes, colors, and styles, and can be fishing line using a variety of techniques.
+They are designed to mimic the movements of small fish or prey and can be used in fresh or salt water.
+Wigglers come in a variety of sizes, colors, and styles and can be braided fishing line using a variety of techniques.

 How Do You Rig Wigglers?

 If you’re looking to add a bit of extra action to your fishing, rigging wigglers is a great way to do it.
-Also known as jigging, this technique involves using a lure that has a weighted head and a slender body.
-The weight of the head causes the lure to flutter as it falls, imitating the movements of a wounded fish.
+Also known as jigging, this technique uses a lure with a weighted head and a slender body.
+The head’s weight causes the lure to flutter as it falls, imitating the movements of a wounded fish.

 These hooks are designed specifically for use with soft plastics and have a wide gap that makes them perfect for snagging those big fish.
 As for size, choose something that will fit snugly on the shank of your hook without being too bulky.
 It’s a good idea to match the size of your hooks with the length of your bait since this is a decent rule of thumb.

 Once you’ve selected the perfect hook, it’s time to start rigging.
-To begin, run your fishing line through the eyelet located at the very top of the bait.
+To begin, run your best colour fishing line through the eyelet at the top of the bait.
 Then, tie a simple overhand knot around the shank of the hook.

-Be sure to leave enough slack in your line so that the lure can move freely when jigged.
-Finally, trim away any excess line and you’re ready to fish!
+Leave enough slack in your line so the lure can move freely when jigged.
+Finally, trim away any excess line, and you’re ready to fish!
 Whether you’re targeting bass or walleye, rigging wigglers is an effective way to get more bites.

-You can become an expert lure hurler with just a small bit of practice!
+You can become an expert lure hurler with just a little practice!

 How Do You Rig a Worm for Ice Fishing?

-You’ll also need access to a body of water that’s frozen over.
+You’ll also need access to a body of frozen water.
 Once you have all of your supplies, follow these steps:

 2. Tie one end of your fishing line around the base of the ice fishing rod.
-After that, secure one end by threading it through the ice crack and tying it off.
+After that, secure one future by threading it through the ice crack and tying it off.

 3. Now it’s time to rig your worm!
 Start by threading the worm onto your line.
 Then add a weight about 18 inches above the worm.
 This will help keep your bait down near the bottom where the fish are hiding out.

-Finally, tie a knot at the end of your line so that everything stays in place.
+Finally, tie a knot at the end of your line so everything stays in place.

 Now lower your baited hook into the water and wait for a bite!
-Remember to be patient, since it may take some time for a fish to respond to the bait you are casting.
+Remember to be patient since it may take some time for a fish to respond to your casting bait.
 But when they do, you’ll feel a tug on the line, and then it’s time to start reeling them in!

 How Do You Keep Wigglers Alive?

-Assuming you are referring to keeping a pet worm alive: Worms are easy and interesting pets.
+Assuming you are referring to keeping a pet worm alive: Worms are accessible and enjoyable pets.
 They are low maintenance, don’t need much space, and can be a great addition to any household.

-While they don’t require much care, there are still a few things you need to do to keep your wigglers healthy and happy.
+While they don’t require much care, you still need to do a few things to keep your wigglers healthy and happy.
 Here are a few tips on how to keep your pet worms alive:

 1. Create the perfect environment

 Worms need a dark, moist environment to live in.
-The easiest approach to offer them this is to set up a worm bin in their backyard.
+The most straightforward approach to offer them this is to set up a worm bin in their backyard.
 A worm bin needs only be more complicated than a plastic container with some ventilation holes punched into the lid.

 You will also need bedding material for your worms to live in.
 Shredded newspaper or compostable materials like leaves or grass work well.
-Add enough bedding material so that it is about 8 inches deep – this will give your worms plenty of room to burrow and move around comfortably.
+Add enough bedding material to be about 8 inches deep, giving your worms plenty of room to burrow and move around comfortably.

-2. A worm bin needs only be more complicated than a plastic container with some ventilation holes punched into the lid.
-You can add these food scraps directly into the bin or create a separate compost pile for them outside of the bin (if you have more space).
+A worm bin needs only be more complicated than a plastic container with some ventilation holes punched into the lid.
+You can add these food scraps directly into the bin or create a separate compost pile outside the bin (if you have more space).

-Just make sure that whatever you add is chopped up into small pieces so that the worms can easily digest it!
+Ensure that whatever you add is chopped into small pieces so the worms can easily digest it!

 4. Ventilate the bin

-Worms breathe via their skin, as was previously discussed, therefore enough ventilation is critical to ensuring that they remain healthy.
-Make sure there are holes drilled in the lid of your bin and if possible, place it in an area where there is some airflow.
+Worms breathe via their skin, as was previously discussed.
+Therefore, enough ventilation is critical to ensure they remain healthy.
+Make sure there are holes drilled in the lid of your bin, and if possible, place it in an area with some airflow.
 This will help keep oxygen levels high and prevent mold from growing inside the bin.

 5. Monitor temperature levels

-Worms prefer cool temperatures, between 55-77 degrees Fahrenheit (12-25 degrees Celsius).
-If it gets too hot or cold, they will go into “hibernation” mode which means they won’t be eating as much (and therefore won’t produce as much compost!)
+Red Worms prefer cool temperatures, between 55-77 degrees (refrigerator) Fahrenheit (12-25 degrees Celsius).
+If it gets too hot or cold, they will go into “hibernation” mode, which means they won’t be eating as much (and therefore won’t produce as much compost!)

-So, if you notice your worm population starting to dwindle.
-Check the temperature levels first before taking any other action.
+So, if you notice your worm population starting to dwindle, check the temperature levels before taking any other action.

 What is the Best Bait for Perch Ice Fishing?

 One of the best baits for perch ice fishing rods is minnows.
 Minnows are small fish that are common in freshwater lakes and streams.
-They are a popular bait for many types of fish, including perch.
+They are a popular bait for many hooks for trout fish, including perch.